Student Mental Health Partnerships Project

 The project was one of ten projects funded through the Office for Students (OfS) Mental Health Challenge Competition, and led by universities across the country, to find innovative approaches to improving mental health outcomes for students.

 Universities UK’s ‘Minding Our Future’ report (2018) found that students experience great variation in mental health care, and suggested that there is an urgent need to better co-ordinate care between universities and local NHS services.

 The Student Mental Health Partnerships project aimed to:

 - improve local care pathways

 - co-produce the design and delivery of care with students and practitioners

 - evaluate effective models of partnership working.

-Throughout all stages of the programme, university and NHS partners are working together with students and student bodies.
-We are working with the national charity Student Minds to empower Students’ Unions to play a key role in each local hub and ensure that student voices shape the development of care pathways and other recommendations.
+Throughout all stages of the programme, university and NHS partners worked together with students and student bodies, including the national charity Student Minds, to ensure that student voices could shape the development of care pathways and other recommendations.

 "I just don’t think services talk to each other effectively, I’ve been passed from service to service, rehashing my problems each time and I don’t think they understand how distressing that is "